casper-network/docs/source/docs/casper/developers/dapps/technology-stack.md

 1. The Casper Wallet

-   Use the [Casper Wallet](https://www.casperwallet.io/develop) to sign deploys for a Casper using the Casper Signer browser extension.
-Deploy objects are first converted to JSON, then sent to the Signer to be signed, then must be sent to the backend and forwarded to a node.
+   Use the [Casper Wallet](https://www.casperwallet.io/develop) to sign deploys for a Casper network.
+Deploy objects are first converted to JSON, then sent to the Wallet to be signed, then must be sent to the backend and forwarded to a node.

    :::caution